rexresearch

 magnetic field topology.

-stacks of cores.
-A separate type of device is a magnetization
+composing stacks of cores.
+A separate type of device is a

-coil, inside which there are many small or micro cores or
+magnetization coil, inside which there are many small or micro

-particles of a ferromagnet separated by a dielectric.
-The core can
+cores or particles of a ferromagnet separated by a dielectric.

-be in the form of a kind of magnetic dielectric, in which small
+The core can be in the form of a kind of magnetic dielectric, in

-cores or microcores or generally microparticles from a ferromagnet
+which small cores or microcores or generally microparticles from

-are located (or embedded in a dielectric) inside one common
+a ferromagnet are located (or embedded in a dielectric) inside

-magnetization coil.
-The degree of mutual magnetic action of such
+one common magnetization coil.
+The degree of mutual magnetic

-closing all the internal stray fields.
-Around each core or
+the possibility of closing all the internal stray fields.
+Around

-particle of a ferromagnet forms its own magnetic field in the
+each core or particle of a ferromagnet forms its own magnetic

-nearest space zone.
-This internal magnetic field of cores and
+field in the nearest space zone.
+This internal magnetic field of

-particles from a ferromagnet is in no way inductively connected to
+cores and particles from a ferromagnet is in no way inductively

 And the formation of this internal magnetic energy of the